manheim/terraform-pipeline/docs/TerraformPlanResultsPR.md

 Use this to post Terraform plan results in the comments of a PR.

-Configure usage of terraform landscape with the `withLandscape(bool)` method.

 One-Time Setup:
 * Install the terraform-landscape gem on your Jenkins slaves.
 (ONLY when using `withLandscape(true)`)